Washington Truck Accident Attorney

-- traumatic brain injuries;
+- traumatic brain injuries

-- severed limbs;
+- severed limbs

-- crushed bones;
+- crushed bones

-- spinal cord injuries; and
+- spinal cord injuries

-- internal organ damage.
+- internal organ damage

 With severe injuries, victims face an uphill physical, emotional, and financial battle well into their futures.
 Fortunately, an injured party can seek compensation after the accident, which can help to pay medical bills, make up for lost wages, and account for long-term medical care and/or rehabilitation.

 If you were injured in an accident with a semi-truck in the Bothell, Kirkland, Redmond, Bellevue, or King County, WA areas, you must act fast.
 There's a good chance the trucking company's attorneys and insurance adjusters have already been to the scene of the accident and gathered the evidence they need to build their case.
 Truck accident cases require major investigative work.
 Often experts must be hired to analyze the logistics of the accident, and evidence must be collected and preserved immediately.
 This isn't a time when you want to drag your feet.
 This is a big deal.

 In 2020, there were 12,646 people (4,965 who were killed) in fatal accidents that involved a large truck in the United States.
 Another 279,927 people were involved in injury-only motor vehicle crashes with large trucks.